 So is Yoga bad for your back?
 Or will it be useful in bringing relief for back pain?
 And how can you prepare before going to a class?

 Now that so many jobs are sedentary and computer-based, many people are coming to Yoga with postural aches and pains thinking that some “stretching” will help.
+Increasingly I’m finding that doctors are sending people along to Yoga, which is great.
 However, Yoga is not about stretching or being flexible, and in fact more flexibility is sometimes the last thing people with back pain need.
 Mobility, yes, and freedom, ease & grace in movement, but not flexibility just for the sake of being more flexible.

 So if you’re thinking of starting Yoga, and asking the question, “Is Yoga bad for your back?…Or will it be helpful?” … it’s worth taking a moment to go beyond the popular modern view of Yoga as exercise and understand the original intention of Yoga, which is to find peace of mind so that our true, already-whole, already-perfect nature becomes apparent:

 “Yoga is the cessation of the fluctuations of the mind.
 Then the inherent, true form of the seer is established” – Patanjali’s Yoga Sutra 1.2 -3

 There are 8 “limbs” to the Yoga path, and the physical practice, or “asana” is only one of those limbs.
 Actually, not a lot is said in the Yoga Sutras about posture except that it should be steady, and easeful: